Test and Evaluation Glossary

 Child Sensory Profile 2: The Child Sensory Profile 2 is a group of assessments that are designed to evaluate a child’s sensory processing patterns.
 These forms are to be filled out by teachers and parents/guardians.
 The tests are appropriate for children ages 3 to 14:11 years.

-Children’s Depression Inventory (CDI): The CDI measures cognitive, affective, and behavioral signs of depression and is appropriate for use with individuals ages 7 to 17.
+Children’s Depression Inventory (CDI-2): The CDI-2 measures cognitive, affective, and behavioral signs of depression and is appropriate for use with individuals ages 7 to 17.
 It is a self-report, multiple-choice inventory that consists of 27 items.
 The child marks the choice that best describes his/her feelings or behaviors over the past 2 weeks.
 There are also parent and teacher test forms which provide additional perspectives on childhood depression.
 The CDI is useful for the clinician in identifying students with depression or depressive symptoms.

 Delis-Kaplan Executive Function System (D-KEFS): The D-KEFS provides a comprehensive assessment of the key components of executive functioning, specifically higher-level thinking and cognitive flexibility.
 In addition, it assesses vital executive functions such as flexibility of thinking, inhibition, problem solving, planning, impulse control, and creativity.
 It is appropriate for use in individuals from ages 8 through 90 and can be used by the clinician to assess how an individual’s frontal system of the brain is functioning, determine deficits in abstract thinking, and plan appropriate strategies and interventions.